Bishop Payne Divinity School: History

-Enrollment

-Bishop Payne was the only Divinity School in the Episcopal Church devoted exclusively to the training of "young Negro men" for the ministry; as of 1921, there were 91 alumni, who constituted about 60% of the Episcopal Black clergy in the U.S. It was founded in 1878 as the St. Stephen's Episcopal Church Normal and Industrial School, and provided high school level instruction, as did most normal schools at the time.
-In 1894 John W. Johnson, an 1890 graduate, became the first Black faculty member.
-In 1910 it gained the ability to award the Bachelor of Divinity degree and was renamed Bishop Payne Divinity School.
-Enrollment was low, only 12–15 at a time.
-In 1921 there were five professors, four of them white; as of that there were 81 alumni Until the 1940s all the trustees, photographed in an old film clip, were white; in 1947, seven of the seventeen trustees were Black.

-Enrollment was negatively affected, to the point of threatening the Seminary's survival, by the decision of the church's Diocese of Virginia to deny a vote in the Diocesan Council to all newly ordained Negro clergymen.
+The church's Diocese of Virginia decided to deny a vote in the Diocesan Council to all newly ordained black clergymen.
+Enrollment at Bishop Payne Divinity School was negatively affected, to the point of threatening the school's survival.

 From 1905 to 1922 the president was Corbin Braxton Bryan, a white supremacist who believed whites had a responsibility to offer blacks the benefits of Christianity.

-The last graduation class of the school was in 1949.
-VirginiaTheological Seminary started admitting African-American students in 1951.
+The last graduating class of the school was in 1949.
+Virginia Theological Seminary began admitting African-American students in 1951.
 At least 256 Black men and 6 Black women had attended (not all graduated).

-On June 3, 1953, the school's assets and records were transferred to Virginia Theological Seminary, Alexandria, Virginia.
+On June 3, 1953, the school's assets and records were transferred to Virginia Theological Seminary.
 The merger was negotiated by civil rights attorney Armistead Boothe.

+Enrollment

+Bishop Payne was the only Divinity School in the Episcopal Church devoted exclusively to the training of "young Negro men" for the ministry; as of 1921, there were 91 alumni, who constituted about 60% of the Episcopal Black clergy in the U.S. Enrollment was generally low, only about 12–15 at a time.

+The school's faculty were predominately white.
+In 1894, John W. Johnson, an 1890 graduate, became the first Black faculty member.
+In 1921, there were five professors, four of them white; as of that there were 81 alumni.
+Until the 1940s all the trustees, photographed in an old film clip, were white; in 1947, seven of the seventeen trustees were Black.

+Legacy

 The library at Virginia Theological Seminary is named the Bishop Payne Library.